ferram4/Ferram-Aerospace-Research/README.md

 Features:
 Added new FARAPI class for other plugins to interface with FAR data; more stuff will be added as requested

+Tweaks:
+Reduced thrust of turbojet and RAPIER to be more appropriate for FAR Added tweaks to reduce thrust of all airbreathing engines

 Bugfixes:
 Fixed issue with payload fairing and cargo bay modules not being added to vehicles in flight Fixed issue with pre-defined FAR modules having a reference area of 0